-“All of our students have worked in the construction industry for a number of years and with the support of their various companies they are pursuing higher apprenticeships with these qualifications to gain both practical and theoretical knowledge that will take their careers to the next level.”
+“All of our students have worked in the construction industry for a number of years, and they are pursuing higher apprenticeships with these qualifications with the support of their various companies to gain both practical and theoretical knowledge that will take their careers to the next level.”

-Based at campuses in Wolverhampton, Walsall and Telford and education centres in Stafford, Burton and Birmingham City Centre, the University has more than 21,000 students and 2,400 staff.
+The University of Wolverhampton has campuses in Wolverhampton, Walsall, and Telford, as well as education centres in Stafford, Burton, and Birmingham City Centre.
+It has over 21,000 students and 2,400 staff.

-Currently there are three people studying for the higher apprenticeship from four local businesses – Wakes Construction, Wolverhampton Homes and United Living.
+Currently, three people from four local businesses – Wakes Construction, Wolverhampton Homes, and United Living – are studying for the higher apprenticeship.